Songtech-0912/songtech-0912.github.io/content/electromagnetism/index.md

 {% end %}

 If an imaginary surface (not closed) were placed in space, the flux of the electric field across the surface induces a magnetic field that circulates in a loop across the boundary of the surface.

+The Maxwell equations are astoundingly universal in scope.
+They govern electromagnetic interactions down to the atomic level, and only at the subatomic level are quantum descriptions necessary.

+## A peek at quantum electrodynamics

+At the subatomic level, the electromagnetic field itself becomes quantized; instead of being continuous, it can only take discrete states.
+In these situations, Maxwell's equations hold only approximately, and a fully quantum treatment of electromagnetism is necessary.
+This guide will not go into full depth about quantum electrodynamics (QED); a full treatment of QED and quantum field theory can go on for many pages.
+However, good free online resources to learn quantum electrodynamics are [David Tong's lecture notes](https://www.damtp.cam.ac.uk/user/tong/qft.html) and [Nicolas Ford's Physics for Mathematicians series](https://nicf.net/articles/physics-for-mathematicians/).